KMAYAMA2/notes/content/people/Daniel Everett.md

 		- Related: [[10-2g1f3 We can only figure out what they know by what they do ('performance'), because we can never directly study what people know ('competence').
 To assert that we can is a common error in thinking.]]
 - Culture can turn neutral mutations into positive mutations
 	- That is, to explain the evolution of human language one must take cultural knowledge into account
-		- In fact, explanation regarding _any_ evolution must take the role of knowledge into account, because even non-human species’ genes contain knowledge about its environments
+		- In fact, [[10-2f2a Explanation regarding any evolution must take knowledge into account |explanation regarding any evolution must take the role of knowledge into account]], because even non-human species’ genes contain knowledge about its environments
 			- Deciphering Everett using Deutsch’s framework #revisit
-- Was the entry of complex sentences into human language have been a mutation?
+- Was the entry of complex sentences into human language a mutation?
 	- Unlikely
 		- Language presents a different case than genes for physical skills #revisit
 			- What natural selection favored was complex thinking, not complex sentences
+			- I think the sentence here means language per se is not phenotype—but the ability to think complex things is
 - Ability to think complex things ⇒ Ability to talk complex things
 	- Simples sentences ⇒ Stories, Narratives ⇒ Ability to think in complex ways ⇒ Complex sentences (include recursion)
 		- Probably why reading stories is important, especially growing up